amirgamil/Python-Interview-Tricks/README.md

 ### Advanced Data Structures
-There are a couple of advanced data structures in Python that don't come up often but are nice to have in your toolkit.
+There are a couple of advanced data structures in Python that don't come up often but are nice to have in your backpocket.
 The first is OrderedDict.
 This is essentially a dictionary which maintains relative order in terms of last inserted.
 So items that are inserted later will be stored in the end of the dictionary.
 Let's look at an [example](https://www.geeksforgeeks.org/ordereddict-in-python/)
 ```python
 from collections import OrderedDict
 od = OrderedDict()